event-storm/event-storm/README.md

   is to instantiate a new event with the new values and using the double timeline(*So as we know no mutation allowed*).
 </details>

-Conceptually, in an event store, only the events of a dossier or policy are stored.
-The idea behind it is that the dossier or policy can be derived from these events(*Mainly the same as single source of truth*).
-The events (and their corresponding data) are the only "real" facts(*name `models` will be use in the libray scope*) that should be stored in the database.
-The instantiation of all other objects can be derived from these events.
-The code instantiates these objects in memory(*name `virtual model` will be used in library scope*).
-In an event store database, this means that all objects that should be instantiated, are not stored in the database.
-Instead these objects are instantiated 'on the fly' in memory by the code based on the events.
-After usage of these objects, the instantiated objects are removed from memory.

-Another crucial part of an event store database is that events that are stored are not allowed to be changed.
-Once stored, also erroneous events are not changed anymore.
-The only way to change (or better: correct) these events is to instantiate a new event with the new values and using the double timeline(*So as we know no mutation allowed*).

 ## Basic concepts

 The library consists of 2 parts: event store implementation and data model absraction.
 The event store supports: